renatobo/bonogps/hardware/esp32/lolin_d32_pro.md

 ```

 Percentage is based on the common LiPo values as charged by its [TP4054](https://datasheetspdf.com/pdf/1090540/NanJingTopPower/TP4054/1): linear scale from 3.3V (0%) to 4.2V (100%).

+These are enabled by the preprocessing macro `SHOWBATTERY`